Google's Future Looks Even Brighter

 Facebook (NASDAQ: FB) may soon decide to purchase either Nokia (NYSE: NOK) or Research In Motion (RIMM).
 This will help Facebook get a foot in the door of the smartphone market.
 If the company purchases Nokia, it will be able to benefit from the fact that Nokia already has a hardware-operating system partnership with Microsoft (NASDAQ: MSFT).
 In fact, Nokia will soon supply traffic data for Microsoft's Bing maps.
 This is where things get interesting.
 Bing maps is doing very well, and if more companies like Nokia give it support, Bing may begin to eat into Google's market share.
 As a combined force, Facebook, Nokia, and Microsoft could be quite powerful, and if the new smartphone that Facebook plans to release is successful, this will present additional competition for Google.
 At the moment, these purchases are only rumors though, so more information will have to be gathered before we can be confident in where the situation is heading.

-In better news for the company, the battle that Google has been fighting with Oracle (NASDAQ: ORCL) over Java appears to be at an end.
+In better news for the company, the battle that Google has been fighting with Oracle (NYSE: ORCL) over Java appears to be at an end.
 The jury decided that Google did not do anything wrong when it used Java script in its Android phones, even though Oracle owns Java.
 This is a big win for Google, but it is a significant loss for Oracle, as it would have received a very handsome payout if the ruling had gone in its favor.
 From my point of view, Oracle did not have much of a case to begin with.

 Oracle now must move on and deal with another lawsuit with another strong tech company.
 Hewlett-Packard (HPQ) is preparing to sue Oracle over a broken agreement relating to the Itanium processors.
 I am not so sure I would be comfortable owning stock in a company that makes a habit of going to court as much as Oracle seems to do.
 These legal issues will certainly continue to have a negative impact on Oracle's stock, especially considering how poorly things have gone in its lawsuit with Google.